ItzGuled/portfolio/README.md

 ## The Motivation

-My motivation here for this project ios to highlight projects that Im proud of and give a glimpse of who I am personally and professionally.
+My motivation for this project is to highlight projects that Im proud of and give a glimpse of who I am personally and professionally.
 Also, its to be able to put myself out there and have communcation with people who are interested in my work.

 ## Screenshot
 ![Horiseon](assets/images/screenshot.PNG)